MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Scaling Laws for Adversarial Attacks on Language Model Activations. [[paper]](https://arxiv.org/abs/2312.02780)
+  - Stanislav Fort.
+  - Key Word: Activation Adversarial Attacks; Large Language Model; Neural Scaling Laws.
+  - <details><summary>Digest</summary> This paper explores adversarial attacks on language models by manipulating a small subset of model activations, demonstrating the ability to control the prediction of a significant number of subsequent tokens.
+They observe a linear scaling relationship between the controlled activations (a) and the maximum number of target tokens (t_max).
+They also find that the control needed in the input space to influence the output space (attack resistance χ) remains relatively constant across different model sizes.
+Interestingly, attacks on activations are stronger than attacks on tokens, but both have similar output control capabilities, suggesting a dimensionality mismatch between input and output spaces.
+This has implications for multi-modal and selected retrieval models, as attacks can target activations, expanding the attack surface.

 - Tree of Attacks: Jailbreaking Black-Box LLMs Automatically. [[paper]](https://arxiv.org/abs/2312.02119) [[code]](https://github.com/RICommunity/TAP)
   - Anay Mehrotra, Manolis Zampetakis, Paul Kassianik, Blaine Nelson, Hyrum Anderson, Yaron Singer, Amin Karbasi.
   - Key Word: Jailbreaks; Large Language Model.